Answers to your Quick Start wizard questions

 We recommend you create two separate Bibblio accounts for your staging and live environment to avoid articles on your live site linking to staging urls.

 Once you drop the code on your site, we need to scrape your pages and generate recommendations.
-During the first installation it may take between ten minutes and a couple of hours, depending on your traffic and the size of your corpus.
+During the first installation it may take between five minutes and a couple of hours, depending on your traffic and the size of your corpus.
 If you have more than a few thousand content items, we recommend importing your posts whilst in hidden mode.

 Once the module is live and we have some click data, we will generate a set of popular recommendations across your whole corpus.
 Any newly published article will show these popular suggestions automatically, while the actual recommendations are being generated, so you’ll never miss out on engagement.